Google: The behavioral science behind crafting Google’s AdWords campaign

 AdWords users had the same problem as a dieter who doesn’t see immediate weight loss.
 As a new AdWords customer, you don’t always see results immediately.
 Like all advertising, an advertiser needs to test and refine their ad multiple times before the ROI hits their target level.
 Thus Google had to focus on retaining people long enough for the customers to start seeing results.
 How long?
 Results that reflected the true value of AdWords usually started showing up after the three-month mark, provided that the advertiser stayed engaged.

 We had to solve that “dieting” problem.
 Even if most customers signed up with the best intentions of understanding and learning how to use AdWords, without seeing immediate progress, a lot of them wouldn’t follow through.
-With 50 percent of advertisers churning out in the first two months, this was a significant problem.
+With many advertisers churning out in the first two months, this was a significant problem.

 At Irrational Labs, we knew that using behavioral economics principles would help Google narrow this intention-action gap.
 We hypothesized that converting customers from a short-time mindset (I need to see results ASAP!) to a long-term mindset (I am investing to get a great return in the future) would lead to a higher retention rate.
 We tested this hypothesis within Google’s call center by assigning a random sample of incoming calls to an experimental group that tried to create a long-term mindset.

 When new AdWords customers called for the first time, half of them were told they had a plan.
 Not just any plan.
 It was “My 3 month AdWord Expert Access Plan.”
 We focused on three months to create the long-term mindset and anchor the campaign message.